 Below is an example from my website of an H1 tag that starts off a blog post.

-Schema is technical markup of the content on your site – like your address, the type of business you are, restaurants can use it to markup their menu, and more information that you have.
+Schema is technical markup of the content on your site – like your address, the type of business you are, restaurants can use it to markup their menu, and more information about your business.
 Schema markup helps Google understand your content in a more structured way and show that content in search results.